 To mount and fly away.’

-In very much the same theme as the first verse, the speaker asks the child what they think about the present day.
-The child’s answer is very similar in structure to their answer about the past; they describe the present through natural imagery, suggesting that the present is like the springtime.
+In very much the same theme as the first verse of ‘Past, Present, Future’, the speaker asks the child what they think about the present day.
+The child’s answer is very similar in structure to their answer about the past; they describe the present through natural imagery, suggesting that the present is like springtime.
 This image focuses heavily on the image of a young bird preparing to fly, presumably for the first time, as it gathers its strength to make the attempt.
 The metaphors invoked are noticeably more pleasant than those in the last verse.
-The use of colour in the form of green suggests a particularly pleasant atmosphere, and the “flowery spray” is difficult to interpret as anything negative.
+The use of color in the form of green suggests a particularly pleasant atmosphere, and the “flowery spray” is difficult to interpret as anything negative.

 The principal image of the verse, however, appears to be the young bird, who cannot fly but is preparing to.
 In this way, the speaker is suggesting that the present has a closer relationship with the future than the past, and that being in the present is preparing for something that is coming up ahead.
 Like the bird waiting to fly, most people are looking ahead to something that will fulfill them, give their lives additional meaning, or simply make them happier.
 The child, like the bird, spends the present waiting for the future — an odd concept to think about, considering that, by definition, it is impossible for a thing to exist “in the future” (but there’s really no need to get into that discussion!).